-The guidelines with regard to procurement, in accordance with the Group’s Code of Ethics and the organisational model pursuant to Italian Legislative Decree No. 231/2001 and the related “procurement” protocol determine the underlying principles of the Group’s procurement activities in the event of acquisition of goods, services and work necessary for the performance of activities carried out under free market conditions and subject to public works contracts (Code of the public contracts Italian Legislative Decree No. 50/2016 as amended and added to).
+The guidelines with regard to procurement, in accordance with the Group’s Code of Ethics and the organisational model pursuant to Italian Legislative Decree No. 231/2001 and the related “procurement” protocol determine the underlying principles of the Group’s procurement activities in the event of acquisition of goods, services and work necessary for the performance of activities carried out under free market conditions and subject to public works contracts (Code of the public contracts Italian Legislative Decree No. 50/2016, as amended by the corrective decree No. 56/2017).

 The monitoring of work accidents at suppliers